 Inside the handle are stainless steel liners, with some small cutouts to reduce weight slightly.
 Overall it feels very strongly constructed and the fit of parts is excellent.
 Poking around inside you’ll also find the Barrage’s version of the Axis Lock.
 This is pretty much a standard feature on Benchmade folders, but the Barrage adds an assist spring.

 The result is a knife that’s extremely fast and easy to open; just get it started with the ambidextrous thumb stud and the blade will snap positively into place.
 The handle also has a couple of retention options.
 There’s a lanyard hole at the pommel end, and a sturdy pocket clip.

 This can be swapped to either side of the handle for ambidextrous carry, by removing three screws, but it only allows for tip-up carry.
 There’s no way to set it up for tip-down, probably because it would get in the way of the lock.

-The Blade: The blade is one of the nicest you’ll find on a folder.
+The blade is one of the nicest you’ll find on a folder.
 It’s forged from 154CM stainless and is available either natural or with a black Cerakote finish.
 You can also choose between a straight edge and one with a serrated rope cutter section at the rear.

 The blade is slightly unusual; it’s a drop point, but the back is ground down slightly to create a false edge for most of its length.
 That gives many of the benefits of a spear point tip, without weakening the blade – it has a very substantial 3mm spine to give it a core of strength.